thinkshout/thinkshout/blog/_posts/2016-04-12-splc-nominated-for-a-webby.md

 homepage: true
 published: true
 featured: true
-short: Our redesign of the SPLC cite is up for a Webby!
+short: Our redesign of the SPLC site is up for a Webby!
 tags:
   - Nonprofit Tech
   - Drupal Planet